chahipatel/heart-stock-risk-predictor/README.md

 ## 📘 Project Description

-Heart Stock Risk Predictor is a Machine Learning-powered healthcare application designed to predict the likelihood of heart disease based on patient health parameters.
-The project utilizes an XGBoost Classifier trained on a Kaggle and provides real-time predictions through an interactive Streamlit web application.
+Heart Stock Risk Predictor is a Machine Learning powered healthcare application designed to predict the likelihood of heart disease based on patient health parameters.
+The project utilizes an XGBoost Classifier trained on a Kaggle and provides real time predictions through an interactive Streamlit web application.

-The objective of this project is to demonstrate a complete end-to-end Machine Learning workflow, including data collection, preprocessing, exploratory data analysis, model selection, hyperparameter tuning, evaluation, and deployment.
+The objective of this project is to demonstrate a complete end to end Machine Learning workflow, including data collection, preprocessing, exploratory data analysis, model selection, hyperparameter tuning, evaluation, and deployment.
 Users can enter patient information such as age, cholesterol level, blood pressure, chest pain type, and other clinical indicators to instantly assess potential heart disease risk.

 This project showcases how Artificial Intelligence and Machine Learning can assist in healthcare analytics and support early risk assessment.